LuccaWang404/Ryujinx-ava-installers/README.md

 ## Latest Build
 As the project was successfully deployed to GitHub Actions, all versions will be compiled automatically and generally synchronized with the progress of the Ryujinx release channel.

-GitHub Actions will check updates per 30 minutes, keep this buid synchronized with the official version.
+GitHub Actions will check updates per 30 minutes, keep this build synchronized with the official version.

 > [!NOTE]
 **I am working on this project in my free time.
 As a student, I may not be able to fix the bugs in time.
 I really appreciate your understanding.**</br>